 A University-issued identification card (Cougar Card) is required for all students taking credit courses.
-Cougar Cards are issued in the Office for Student Affairs, WAC L-103.
+Cougar Cards are issued at the Hub Cougar Card Office in L131.
 The Cougar Card is an official University identification card and should be carried at all times.
 Students are required to present this card to any official or authorized representative of the University on request.
 Failure to do so may result in disciplinary action.
 The Cougar Card is non-transferable.
 In addition, the possession, production or distribution of any false or altered ID cards will result in disciplinary action.
-Report a lost or stolen card online at Cougar Card GET Funds (https://get.cbord.com/sxu/full/login.php) or stop in the Office for Student Affairs